ValentinLafargue/HealthStarDataset/README.md

 Please cite this dataset if used in your research (see **Citation** below).

 ### License
-This dataset is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This dataset is licensed under the MIT License.
 Users are free to share and adapt the dataset, provided proper attribution is given.

 ### FAIR Principles
 The dataset follows the FAIR principles: